 Sweet food begets sweet food.
 Infants are born with an established preference for sweet flavors (amniotic fluid is sweet and so is breast milk) and a dislike for bitter foods like vegetables.

 The foods that babies eat outside the womb, particularly if they are high in sugar and fat, may reinforce this preference for sweet foods.

 During the first 5 years of life when children are establishing their food preferences, frequent exposure to sweetened food or beverages may further encourage a preference for these foods.

 Tooth decay can happen when your child’s teeth come in contact with too much sugar.
 It can even happen before your child has teeth.

-Many of the liquids that young children drink contain sugar, including milk, formula, and fruit juices.
+Many of the liquids that young children drink contain naturally occurring sugar, including milk, formula, and fruit juices.